VISITOR NOTICE: CORONAVIRUS

 Please only arrive at BALTIC just before your allocated time slot.
 You may have to join a small queue but we will be doing everything we can to ensure this is as short a time as possible.

-Face coverings are mandatory in all areas of BALTIC except when eating and drinking in the cafe.
+Face coverings are mandatory in all areas of BALTIC except when eating and drinking in River Terrace or BALTIC Front Room.
 They are mandatory for all visitors except those with health issues/children under 11.

 Once inside the building, a member of BALTIC Crew will welcome you and ask for your tickets.
 You do not need to print your tickets out, you can present these on your mobile phone or give your name.